Skip to main content

 Share:

-• The MLS home price index, a more "like for like" measure, declined by 0.2% m/m.
-Prices for detached units were flat, while condo prices were down 0.3% m/m.
+• The MLS home price index, a more "like for like" measure, declined by 0.1% m/m.
+Prices for detached units were flat, while condo prices fell 0.3% m/m.
+The latter was down 4.5% year-on-year, versus a smaller 2.1% drop for detached homes.

 Key Implications